The Investigation Review: An Intriguing Crime Drama; Hiten Tejwani Nails It As Investigation Officer

 Fans’ Tweets: Saniya & Iambabita

-Fans are all praise for Hiten.
+Fans are all praises for Hiten.
 Check out a few tweets:

 Saniya0709 : Awesome...
 U nailed it 👌👌👌@hitentejwani. - (sic)